While the month is a time of transition, that doesn’t mean that there aren’t a lot of great things to do in Pennsylvania in November.

 For more information, visit NationalDogShow.com.

-The nation’s oldest Thanksgiving Day Parade returns to downtown Philadelphia this November.
-The parade travels 1.5 miles through the city on the morning of Thursday, November 22, and will feature marching bands, floats, balloons, and much, much more.
+The nation’s oldest Thanksgiving Day Parade will return to downtown Philadelphia this November.
+The parade travels 1.5 miles through the city on the morning of Thursday, November 24, and will feature marching bands, floats, balloons, and much, much more.

 Come see this slice of history that’s been an annual tradition in the city since 1920.
 For more information, click here.